There are two waiting lists open now offered by Philadelphia Housing Authority.

-10,000 applicants will be placed on the waiting list by random lottery, by order of preferences.
+10,000 applicants were placed on the waiting list by random lottery, by order of preferences.

 For more information, visit the PHA website.